 Fresno Campus Physical Resources The Fresno campus covers two floors and provides just over 34,000 square feet of space for student learning.
-Located in the heart of the San Joaquin Valley, this campus serves students in all neighboring communities between Madera and
+Located in the

 Visalia.
 The primary entrance on the main floor leads to a reception area, along with administrative offices for staff, administrative support, and student services.
 Multiple lecture rooms are strategically positioned throughout the building to accommodate large group instruction and computer lab activities for each program offered on campus.
 Additionally, there are designated lab training spaces for students in the Dental Assisting, Medical Assisting, Veterinary Assistant, and Pharmacy Technology programs.
 Medical Office Administration students benefit from dedicated lecture space to complete their studies.
 The campus also offers a convenient break area and library learning center for students.
 Faculty and staff have access to a private lounge for relaxation.